DouglasConnect/covid19/app/README.md

 ```
 npm run build
 ```
-This command builds the application and puts the generated files into the `docs` directory (can be overwritten in webpack.config.js).
+This command builds the application and puts the generated files into the `build` folder.